mirai-mamori/Sakurairo/README_en.md

 ### References:

-- For social network icons of the theme, fluent-design icons reference the [Fluent Icon Pack](https://wwi.lanzous.com/ikyq5kgx0wb) designed by Paradox.
+- For social network icons of the theme, fluent-design icons reference the Fluent Icon Pack designed by Paradox.

-- For social network icons of the theme, MUH2 icons reference the [MUH2 Icon Pack](https://www.coolapk.com/apk/com.muh2.icon) designed by 缄默.
+- For social network icons of the theme, MUH2 icons reference the MUH2 Icon Pack designed by 缄默.

-- The Mashiro Logo references the design by Mashiro, the developer of the original theme.
-Solutions provided by Hyacm.

 ### Dependencies: